 Many of these buildings were built before 1919 and are therefore likely to be of historic interest.
 They are not only at risk from flooding but also from the potential damage of recovery work and repairs using inappropriate materials.

 Although most historic buildings are very durable and relatively resistant to flooding compared with much modern construction, they can still suffer substantial damage.

 Older buildings behave differently to modern ones and as a consequence need much more careful attention after flooding.
-They are often built with more permeable materials like timber, lime mortars and plasters and soft bricks which will absorb water but need to be able to dry slowly.
+They are often built with more permeable materials like timber, lime mortars and plasters and soft bricks.
+These will absorb water and so need to be able to dry slowly.

 Repair works need to be considered in relation to how the building is constructed and the materials used.
 One solution does not fit all.

 Please follow this link for more advice on flood risk and your home.